 Next, we will give some exercise and stress management tips.
-Our hope is that all these tips will help you have a more enjoyable and a little less stressful holiday season!
+We hope that all these tips will help you have a more enjoyable and a little less stressful holiday season!

 The holiday season is a time for family, friends, and celebrating.
 It’s also a time when our diets and exercise routines can go out the window.
 With all of the parties and gatherings, it can be hard to stay on track.
 However, there are some things you can do to stay fit and focused through the holidays.